GixGosu/mit-orchestration-demo/README.md

 - You own the orchestration layer — no vendor dependency beyond the model API
 - Spawns `claude` CLI as a subprocess, so you get full Claude Code tool access (bash, file I/O, etc.)

+This approach also cuts token usage substantially — OpenClaw's orchestration layer burned tokens on coordination overhead between agents, while ChatBridge delegates that to simple subprocess calls and workspace files.
+The AI spends tokens on actual work, not on managing itself.

 If the talk about platform risk resonated, ChatBridge is how we practice what we preach.

 ## License